alexander1914/spring-6-and-spring-boot-3-review/springboot-rest-api/README.md

 **@DeleteMapping:** is an annotation that  is used to map HTTP DELETE requests onto specific handler methods.
 It is a shortcut for **@RequestMapping** annotation with (method = RequestMethod. **DELETE**) attribute.

+**ResponseEntity** is the class in the Spring Framework that represents the entire HTTP response, including the status code, headers, and body.
+It is a part of the org.springframework.http package and is a powerful tool for controlling the output of the RESTFull services.

+**@RequestMapping** is an annotation that Spring MVC maps incoming HTTP requests to controller methods.
+It works with the DispatcherServlet, which routes requests to the correct handler.